How much does paper really cost?

 - Lost documents

 - Amount of time wasted by staff to search for an item

 - Inability to use information in a timely fashion that leads to less effective decision-making

 What does this mean to you?

-Also, in order to understand the Return-on-Investment once a paperless process is implemented, knowing where the associated costs originate will provide companies with much accurate understanding of from where all of their savings are coming.
+Also, in order to understand the Return-on-Investment once paperless data processes are implemented, knowing where the associated costs originate will provide companies with a much accurate understanding of where all of their savings are coming.